Dispute Resolution Tip and Tricks

 Apply for Dispute Resolution

-If all your communication efforts have failed, then you can begin the formal dispute resolution process but tell the other party you are about to begin it – it might be enough to force a resolution.
+If all your communication efforts have failed, then you can begin the formal dispute resolution process but tell the other party of your intentions – it might be enough to encourage a resolution.

 Landlord/Tenant Dispute Study Facts & Figures